patroni/patroni/docs/replication_modes.rst

 Patroni will only ever assign one standby to ``synchronous_standby_names`` because with multiple candidates it is not possible to know which node was acting as synchronous during the failure.

 On each HA loop iteration Patroni re-evaluates synchronous standby choice.
 If the current synchronous standby is connected and has not requested its synchronous status to be removed it remains picked.
-Otherwise the cluster member avaiable for sync that is furthest ahead in replication is picked.
+Otherwise the cluster member available for sync that is furthest ahead in replication is picked.

 ..
 [1] The data is still there, but recovering it requires a manual recovery effort by data recovery specialists.
 When Patroni is allowed to rewind with ``use_pg_rewind`` the forked timeline will be automatically erased to rejoin the failed primary with the cluster.